Cast iron cauldron: How to manage the fire?

 Summary

-A good fire begins with proper ignition in a risk-free environment.
+A good fire starts with proper ignition in a risk-free environment.

 - Use a ferrocerium rod for the spark: reliable, durable, it works everywhere, even when wet

-- Start with tinder and dry kindling, such as twigs, bark, or wood shavings.
+- Start with tinder and small dry kindling, such as twigs, bark, or wood shavings.

-- Gradually increase in size: small wood → thin branches → small logs
+- Gradually increase in size: small kindling → thin branches → small logs

-The goal is not to make a huge fire, but to build a structure that draws.
+The goal is not to make a huge fire, but to build a structure that draws well.

 ↑ Back to summary